 - Firm But Fair.
 When you set out a tenancy agreement, you have certain rules in place for when rent is due, what happens when repairs are needed and how much time should be given for notice required.
 You, as a landlord, are expected to fulfil your duties and responsibilities, so your tenants are, too.
 You need them to uphold their end of the contract and while you can come up with a plan should they fall into difficulty, that’s at your discretion and in dire situations.
 Be respectful, be fair, but don’t be taken advantage of.

 - Ask For Help.
 It’s not easy to be a landlord.
 If you have ever had to face a tough eviction or a difficult insurance claim, then you’ll know exactly why you need to have a good support system around you.
 It’s not just a legal system you need around you – it’s good contacts so that you know how to find a reasonable plumber, or a great gardener to come in and de-weed ready for the summer.
+It’s crucial to remember that you have an obligation to your tenants.
+There are so many landlords out there that appear to be in it for the money and cut so many corners to save money, that if they are caught out they will be severely penalised.
+When it comes to the safety of your tenants, companies like PAT Testing Bristol can do all the electrical checks and ensure that you are compliant with all the regulations.
 You do not have to take your journey as a landlord alone, and if you want to do that, you’re going to be a lot more stressed out than you should be.